orsonteodoro/nano-ycmd/README.md

 ####How do I use this code completion feature?

 Just type and press CTRL-LETTER.
-Use CTRL-X to exit the code completion selections.
+Use Ctrl-space to exit the code completion selections.

 ####What languages supported?
 python, javascript*, typescript, rust, go, C*, C++*, Objective-C*, Objective-C++*, C#*